kuuji/one-click-hugo-cms/site/content/contact/_index.md

   - heading: Email Us
     text: skoasound@gmail.com
 ---
 We’d love to get in touch with you and hear your ideas and questions.

-<h3 class="f4 b lh-title mb2">How to contact…?</h3>

 Shoot us a message for any inquiries.